Women are running in record numbers. This is what it looks like.

 “Nashville is moving in the wrong direction,” said Swain.
 “I will work to turn our city around.
 Our infrastructure is crumbling, schools are under-funded, and we’ve spent our emergency funds in times of plenty.
 Our city leadership has been absent and attentive only to the needs big businesses.”

-In Georgia, Stacey Abrahams announced that she will run for the governor’s Democratic primary later in the year.
+In Georgia, Stacey Abrahams announced that she will run for the governor’s Democratic primary in May.
 “We are able to use women as the galvanizing force, but we also need to lift the voices of the marginalized, women of color, the LGBTQ community,” said in Abrahams in an interview with Broadly.

 She continued, “We have to change the face of leadership.
 People need to see themselves reflected in those who lead them.
 How can you follow someone who doesn’t understand where you’re coming from?”